-Bully: I'd like you to be the bully, to act out pushing the other kid into the wall as you walk by.
-Remember we're acting so don't be rough.
+First child: I'd like you to be the bully, to act out leaning over as you walk by and saying, "You're an idiot!"

-Victim: I'd like you to be the child being bullied.
+Second child: I'd like you to be the child being insulted.
 Show us what you would say and do?